yangtianchangxiao/academic/content/home/experience.md

   description = """
   Responsibilities include:

-  * Design the recognition algorithm
-  * Optimize PID algorithm used to control the arm
+  * Designed the posture recognition algorithm and robotic arm operation algorithm: read a user's sitting posture information based on a Raspberry Pi camera, determine whether the sitting posture is standard according to the posture recognition algorithm, and adjust the user’s sitting posture by using the robotic arm
 """
 [[experience]]
-  title = "Design a reading frame that can just the  distance towards users' face" company = "Use neural network and model free control to train machine arm.
+  title = "Intelligent Reading Rack Design" company = "Use neural network and model free control to train machine arm.
 Mainly study about the movement and the force of it when touching pages made of different materials" company_url = "" location = ""